Forecasting

 - Historical data — your actual past values

-- Confidence interval — upper and lower bounds (95% confidence by default)
+- Confidence interval — upper and lower bounds (95% confidence)

-- Trend direction — up / down / stable
+- Trend direction — up, down, or stable

-- Model used — which algorithm was selected and why
+- Model explanation — which algorithm was selected and why

 The confidence interval shows the range Fload expects your metric to land in.
-A wide band means high uncertainty (volatile data); a narrow band means high confidence (stable, predictable data).
+A wide band means high uncertainty (volatile data); a narrow band means high confidence.

 - 0–20: Effectively flat